 Fun soccer drills for younger teams

 Ages 9-10 can do the same as ages 5-6 along with rondos (6v2, 8v2, 12v3) giving the larger number a better chance to be successful – boosting confidence on the ball, possession or scrimmage, Last but not least is crossing and finishing.

 Juggling is another idea.
 To challenge them see who can juggle the most or have them all start at the goal line or sideline and see who can juggle the furthest without dropping the ball.
 If they drop the ball they start over.

-This transition game changes whos in the middle every 5 seconds or so because the players lose the ball a lot.
-It teaches them to be ready to move from offense to defense quickly and to communicate on defenses.
+This transition game changes who’s in the middle every 5 seconds or so because the players lose the ball a lot… It teaches them to be ready to move from offense to defense quickly and to communicate on defenses.
 It’s confusing when it’s new for the players so be patient.

 Middle school to high school soccer team sessions

 It’s important that coaches remind the players about mindset and sports maturity at this point.
-Middle schoolers and high schoolers think they know more than they do.
+Many middle and high schoolers think they know more than they do.